 Your mouth and jaw will change shape over time, especially if you have recently had teeth removed and got same-day dentures.
 Not only can the gum tissue recede, but the jaw bone will start to erode where there is no longer a tooth root or implant for it to support.
 This can cause your dentures, whether full or partial, to become lose and uncomfortable.

 Denture adhesive is one way to keep dentures in place, but this has to be applied daily and doesn't always solve the problem of dentures hurting the gums.
-A denture reline adds a layer of hard or soft material to permanently change the shape of your dentures to better fit the contours of your mouth.
+A denture reline adds a layer of hard or soft material to permanently change the shape of your dentures to fit better.
 There is also the option of a denture rebase, which involves completely removing and re-forming the base of the false teeth.

 We'll be focusing on relining here, since that's a much more common procedure than rebasing.